Find the Best Small Business Line of Credit

 If a company is suffering from a slump, a business line of credit can help cover everyday operational costs to help ease that financial burden.

-Perhaps the biggest reason for the small business line of credit popularity is the ability to spend funds, pay it back, and then reuse as needed.
-This differs from a traditional loan which is disbursed all at once and requires payment over an agreed amount of time.
+Perhaps the biggest reason to get a small business line of credit is the ability to spend funds, pay it back, and then reuse as needed.
+This differs from a traditional loan, which is disbursed all at once and requires payment over an agreed amount of time.

-However, it’s because of that flexibility that can make a small business line of credit difficult to qualify for, especially for startups with less than one year in operation and a low business revenue.
+However, that flexibility can make a small business line of credit difficult to qualify for, especially for startups with less than one year in operation and lower business revenue.

 Depending on the lender, you might also have to re-submit documents and paperwork whenever you want to make a withdrawal from the funds.

-If you need short-term funding for an immediate expense or are even looking to prepare for financial emergencies, a small business line of credit could be a good option for you and can even help build your credit along the way.
+If you need short-term funding for an immediate expense or even to prepare for financial emergencies, a small business line of credit could be a good option for you.
+And it could even help build your credit along the way.